tech-thinker/push-to-repo/README.md

 - Go to the Github page for the repository that you push from, click on "Settings"
 - On the left hand side pane click on "Secrets"
-- Click on "Add a new secret" and name it "ACTION_TOKEN_GITHUB"
+- Click on "Add a new secret" and name it "GIT_PAT_TOKEN"

 ## Usage